arvidn/libtorrent/docs/manual.rst

 If ``rate_limit_ip_overhead`` is set to true, the estimated TCP/IP overhead is drained from the rate limiters, to avoid exceeding the limits with the total traffic

-``announce_to_all_trackers`` controls how multi tracker torrents are treated.
-If this is set to true, all trackers in the same tier are announced to in parallel.
-If all trackers in tier 0 fails, all trackers in tier 1 are announced as well.
-If it's set to false, the behavior is as defined by the multi tracker specification.
-It defaults to false, which is the same behavior previous versions of libtorrent has had as well.

-``announce_to_all_tiers`` also controls how multi tracker torrents are treated.
-When this is set to true, one tracker from each tier is announced to.
-This is the uTorrent behavior.
-This is false by default in order to comply with the multi-tracker specification.

-``prefer_udp_trackers`` is true by default.
-It means that trackers may be rearranged in a way that udp trackers are always tried before http trackers for the same hostname.
-Setting this to fails means that the trackers' tier is respected and there's no preference of one protocol over another.

-``strict_super_seeding`` when this is set to true, a piece has to have been forwarded to a third peer before another one is handed out.
-This is the traditional definition of super seeding.

-``seeding_piece_quota`` is the number of pieces to send to a peer, when seeding, before rotating in another peer to the unchoke set.
-It defaults to 3 pieces, which means that when seeding, any peer we've sent more than this number of pieces to will be unchoked in favour of a choked peer.

-``max_sparse_regions`` is a limit of the number of *sparse regions* in a torrent.
-A sparse region is defined as a hole of pieces we have not yet downloaded, in between pieces that have been downloaded.
-This is used as a hack for windows vista which has a bug where you cannot write files with more than a certain number of sparse regions.
-This limit is not hard, it will be exceeded.
-Once it's exceeded, pieces that will maintain or decrease the number of sparse regions are prioritized.
-To disable this functionality, set this to 0.
-It defaults to 0 on all platforms except windows.

-``lock_disk_cache`` if lock disk cache is set to true the disk cache that's in use, will be locked in physical memory, preventing it from being swapped out.

-``max_rejects`` is the number of piece requests we will reject in a row while a peer is choked before the peer is considered abusive and is disconnected.

-``recv_socket_buffer_size`` and ``send_socket_buffer_size`` specifies
-the buffer sizes set on peer sockets.
-0 (which is the default) means the OS default (i.e. don't change the buffer sizes).
-The socket buffer sizes are changed using setsockopt() with SOL_SOCKET/SO_RCVBUF and SO_SNDBUFFER.

-``optimize_hashing_for_speed`` chooses between two ways of reading back piece data from disk when its complete and needs to be verified against the piece hash.
-This happens if some blocks were flushed to the disk out of order.
-Everything that is flushed in order is hashed as it goes along.
-Optimizing for speed will allocate space to fit all the the remaingin, unhashed, part of the piece, reads the data into it in a single call and hashes it.
-This is the default.
-If ``optimizing_hashing_for_speed`` is false, a single block will be allocated (16 kB), and the unhashed parts of the piece are read, one at a time, and hashed in this single block.
-This is appropriate on systems that are memory constrained.

-``file_checks_delay_per_block`` is the number of milliseconds to sleep in between disk read operations when checking torrents.
-This defaults to 0, but can be set to higher numbers to slow down the rate at which data is read from the disk while checking.
-This may be useful for background tasks that doesn't matter if they take a bit longer, as long as they leave disk I/O time for other processes.

-``disk_cache_algorithm`` tells the disk I/O thread which cache flush algorithm to use.
-The default (and original) algorithm is LRU.
-This flushes the entire piece, in the write cache, that was least recently written to.
-This is specified by the ``session_settings::lru`` enum value. ``session_settings::largest_contiguous`` will flush the largest sequences of contiguous blocks from the write cache, regarless of the piece's last use time.

-``read_cache_line_size`` is the number of blocks to read into the read cache when a read cache miss occurs.
-Setting this to 0 is essentially the same thing as disabling read cache.
-The number of blocks read into the read cache is always capped by the piece boundry.

-When a piece in the write cache has ``write_cache_line_size`` contiguous blocks in it, they will be flushed.
-Setting this to 1 effectively disables the write cache.

-``optimistic_disk_retry`` is the number of seconds from a disk write errors occur on a torrent until libtorrent will take it out of the upload mode, to test if the error condition has been fixed.

-libtorrent will only do this automatically for auto managed torrents.

-You can explicitly take a torrent out of upload only mode using `set_upload_mode()`_.

-``disable_hash_check`` controls if downloaded pieces are verified against the piece hashes in the torrent file or not.
-The default is false, i.e. to verify all downloaded data.
-It may be useful to turn this off for performance profiling and simulation scenarios.
-Do not disable the hash check for regular bittorrent clients.

-``max_suggest_pieces`` is the max number of suggested piece indices received from a peer that's remembered.
-If a peer floods suggest messages, this limit prevents libtorrent from using too much RAM.
-It defaults to 10.

 pe_settings
 ===========